 My stepfather loves Baileys Irish Cream.
-Almost as much as Kevin and I do.
-So many a Christmas we’ve exchanged bottles of Baileys.
+Almost as much as Kevin and I do!
+Many a Christmas, we’ve literally exchanged bottles of Baileys.
 You want to guess how long it takes to crack open those bottles and pour some Irish cream into coffee?
 10, 9, 8, 7… I guarantee you someone is running for the coffee maker.

 - 1 vanilla bean

-- cup ¾ plus 2 TB unsweetened cocoa powder
+- 3/4 cup plus 2 tablespoons cup unsweetened cocoa powder

 - 2 eggs cold